sreekar339339/vivekananda-search-extension/README.md

 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+This project uses Git hooks for code quality.
+See [HOOKS.md](HOOKS.md) for more information about the pre-commit and pre-push hooks.

 ## Acknowledgments

 - All content searched by this extension is from [ramakrishnavivekananda.info](https://www.ramakrishnavivekananda.info/)